-- Imagine roads that are quiet, safe, and free of air pollution.
+- Imagine roads that are quiet, safe and free of air pollution.
 By switching to an electric vehicle (EV), you can reduce emissions and save money on maintenance.
 Nova Scotia is currently the only province to offer a rebate for e-bikes as well as used and new EVs.
 Discover all the ways you can skip the gas station and reduce your emissions at EV Assist Nova Scotia.

-● Choosing a green commute makes you healthier, happier, and saves money.
-The transportation sector made up 19% of Halifax’s GHG emissions in 2016.
-Choose an alternative transportation option such as walking, cycling, taking public transit, or carpooling at least once a week.
+- The transportation sector made up 19 per cent of Halifax’s GHG emissions in 2016.
+Choosing a green commute makes you healthier, happier and saves money.
+Choose an alternative transportation option such as walking, cycling, taking public transit or carpooling at least once a week.

 - Support local businesses that prioritize sustainable options like low emission delivery vehicles and compostable take-out containers and cutlery.

-● Make your meals more climate-friendly by purchasing organic and local produce, growing your own food and avoiding food waste as much as possible.
+- Make your meals more climate friendly by purchasing organic and local produce, growing your own food and avoiding food waste as much as possible.
 Learn how to garden by joining a community garden.